elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Scan a name given the rider.`
 `Find a type and a nickname given the name.`
-`If the type is nil, abort with "Invalid employ statement, I don't understand '" then the name then "'." and the rider; exit.`
+`If the type is nil, abort with "_Invalid employ statement, I don't understand '_" then the name then "_'._" and the rider; exit.`
 `Add a monikette to the routine reference given the type.`